NathanMilburn/NBM-Homework-02-PersonalPortfolio/README.md

 AS AN aspiring web developer

-I WANT to create an articulate portfolio website showcasing work samples and side projects such as YouTube and Twich
+I WANT to create an articulate portfolio website showcasing my work samples and side projects such as YouTube and Twich

 SO THAT I can display my web development skills with a focus on optimization and accessibility for all users